-- ► Even though the 2019 Trump public charge rule was reversed in March 2021, more than 3 in 4 immigrant families across the US are unaware the policy has been reversed and are wary of using critical safety net programs for which they qualify, like the Supplemental Nutrition Assistance Program (SNAP).
-As of December 2022, the Biden Administration implemented a new public charge rule clarifying long standing guidance that does not penalize the use of Cal-Fresh. - ▶ 44% of non-US citizen parents without a green card with children at home avoided government benefits due to concern over self or family member's disqualification from a green card. - ▶ 276,000 U.S citizen children with non-U.S. citizen parents in CA lost access to critical food benefits between 2016 and 2019, a period of heightened anti-immigrant policies and enforcement.
+- ► Even though the 2019 Trump public charge rule was reversed in March 2021, more than 3 in 4 immigrant families across the U.S. are unaware the policy has been reversed and are wary of using critical safety net programs for which they qualify, like the Supplemental Nutrition Assistance Program (SNAP).
+As of December 2022, the Biden Administration implemented a new public charge rule clarifying long standing guidance that does not penalize the use of CalFresh. - ▶ 44% of non-U.S. citizen parents without a green card with children at home avoided government benefits due to concern over self or family member's disgualification from a green card. - ▶ 276,000 U.S. citizen children with non-U.S. citizen parents in California lost access to critical food benefits between 2016 and 2019, a period of heightened antiimmigrant policies and enforcement under the Trump Administration.